 Lunch and dinner are on your own.
 A list of restaurants will be available at the registration table.

 Print and complete the registration form and mail with your payment to: Office of External Programs, College of Visual and Performing Arts, 1425 W. Lincoln Hwy., Northern Illinois University, DeKalb, IL 60115-2828.
 Your form must be accompanied by your payment.
-You may pay by check (payable to Northern Illinois University) or credit card.
+You may pay by check (payable to Northern Illinois University) or by credit card.
 In order to receive gratis registration, a copy of a student id card must accompany all high school student registrations.
+Forms with credit card payment may be faxed to (815) 753-8372.

 NIU reserves the right to substitute guest artists and change the schedule.